bvilnis/bennysbytes_old/content/en/blog/posts/2023-03-16/index.md

   ## The Deceptive Simplicity of Observability
   You might've heard people throw around the term "Observability" in tech circles, often accompanied by knowing nods and self-assured smirks.
 But what exactly does it mean?
 At its core, Observability is the ability to infer the internal state of a system just by observing its outputs.
 Sounds simple, right?
 Well, not so fast.
 There's more to it than meets the eye.

-  Observability has its roots in control theory, but in the context of modern software systems, it refers to the practice of making systems more understandable and diagnosable by collecting, analyzing, and visualizing data from various sources.
+  Observability has its roots in control theory, but in the context of modern software systems, it refers to the practice of making systems more understandable and diagnosable by collecting, analysing, and visualising data from various sources.
 It’s the cool new kid on the block, moving beyond traditional monitoring, which mainly focuses on predefined metrics and known failure modes.

   ## Monitoring v Observability: The Dynamic Duo
   To truly appreciate the subtle nuances between monitoring and observability, let's dig a little deeper.
 Monitoring is the good ol' practice of keeping tabs on your systems, using predefined metrics and alerts to detect when things go haywire.
 It's like having a security camera watching your front door - you know what's happening right there, but you can't see what's going on inside the house.